Religious views on the self

-General discussion
+Overview

 According to psychologist James Marcia, identity comes from both political and religious views.
 Marcia also identified exploration and commitment as interactive parts of identity formation, which includes religious identity.
 Erik Erikson compared faith with doubt and found that healthy adults take heed to their spiritual side.

 One description of spirituality is the self's search for "ultimate meaning" through an independent comprehension of the sacred.
 Spiritual identity appears when the symbolic religious and spiritual of a culture is found by individuals in the setting of their own life.
 There can be different types of spiritual self because it is determined on one's life and experiences.
-Another definition of spiritual identity is " a persistent sense of self that addresses ultimate questions about the nature, purpose, and meaning of life, resulting in behaviors that are consonant with the individual’s core values."
+Another definition of spiritual identity is "a persistent sense of self that addresses ultimate questions about the nature, purpose, and meaning of life, resulting in behaviors that are consonant with the individual’s core values."
 Another description of mind, body, soul, and spirit is a holism of one inner self being of one whole.
 It all combines together as one whole instead of different parts.
 Individuals one thoughts, one feeling, one breathing is all completed and occurs as one whole.